whenslunch/azureml-no-tabi/1.deploy-ext-hf-model/README.md

 The generated image was then saved in PNG format and sent as a response, along with the appropriate http mime type.

+At this stage you'll just have to take my word that the script works.
+I will improve this by adding some way to first test it locally.

 ## 4. Create Endpoint

 ## 5. Test